krisfoster/graalvm-ni-demos/README.md

         </buildArgs>
     </configuration>
 </plugin>
 ```

 This plugin does the heavy lifting of running the native image build.
-It can alsways be turned off suing the `<skip>true</skip>`
+It can alsways be turned off using the `<skip>true</skip>` tags.
-tags.
 Note also that we can pass parameters to `native-image` through the `<buildArgs />` tag.

 ## Add Log4J and Why We Need the Tracing Agent